 Gotland Sweden Travel Guide

-The main city on Gotland is Visby, an UNESCO World Heritage site on the island’s west coast.
-Its harbor a natural sheltered bay, contributed to its historical importance as a trading port.
+The main city on Gotland is Visby, an UNESCO World Heritage site on of the island west coast.
+Its harbor a natural sheltered bay, contributed to its historical significance as a trading port.
 Visby the administrative and economic center of the island, is the main arrival point for most visitors.

 The wealth from the Viking Age is visible today through the numerous silver hoards discovered across the island.
-Gotland possesses more Viking Age silver hoards than any other region globally, with thousands of coins, jewelry, and artifacts unearthed.
-These finds include Arabic, German, and Anglo-Saxon coins, demonstrating the vast reach of Gotlandic merchants and their active participation in the global trade networks.
+Gotland possesses more Viking Age silver hoards than any other region globally, with thousands of coins, jewelry, plus relics unearthed.
+These finds include Arabic, German, and Anglo-Saxon coins, demonstrating the vast reach of Gotlandic merchants and their active involvement in the global trade networks.
 These hoards offer tangible proof of the island's prosperity and its role in Viking trade and cultural exchange.

 Visby's strategic location and immense wealth made it a target.
 The island faced conflicts and occupations by various powers, including the Teutonic Knights and Denmark.